 At the individual level, embryo and endosperm investment, propagule investment, and fruit investment were relatively poor predictors of RE (Table 3).
 Even within species, knowing seed investment provided only a mediocre estimate for total RE, with only 8 of the 14 species having an r2>0.70 and one species not even displaying a significant correlation across individuals (Online Appendix Table S3).
 In contrast total investment in discarded tissues (primarily representing investment in aborted flowers and buds), and our artificial composite measure “total bud count * average flower mass at the time of pollination”, provided strong estimates of total RE (r2=0.96 and r2=0.92 respectively for regressions across all individuals; Table 3).
 While total discarded tissue investment is not a “quick measure”, requiring repeat visits to the field and tedious accounting, the composite measure would work well for species where most of their buds and flowers are visible at a single point in time.
-Doing a single bud count and determining flower weight for the species would be a manageable prospect and give you a quite accurate estimate of total RE.
-This composite metric has the merits that it would be relatively easy to measure on large numbers of plants and that it effectively combines both the within and across species variation (Figure 3b, Table 3, Online Appendix Table S3).
+Doing a single bud count and determining flower mass for the species would be a manageable prospect and give you a quite accurate estimate of total RE.
+This composite metric has the merits that it would be relatively easy to measure on large numbers of plants and that it effectively combines both the within and across species variation (Fig. 4b, Table 3, Online Appendix Table S3).

 Conversely, these results demonstrate that if your research question requires seed investment or seed count as an output, estimates of RE will not accurately predict seed production.
 Instead, and in contrast to many herbaceous species (Shipley & Dion 1992), for perennial species with relatively low seedset, seed count or seed investment must be determined for each individual.

-The explanation for the poor correlation between seed investment and RE is clear: most of these species have relatively low seedset (Table 1) and moreover, seed set is quite variable across individuals at a single site (Figure 3).
+The explanation for the poor correlation between seed investment and RE is clear: most of these species have relatively low seedset (Table 1) and moreover, seed set is quite variable across individuals at a single site (Fig. 4).
 The unpredictability of seedset and overall low seedset means that investment in seeds, at the individual level, cannot be predicted by any easy-to-measure metrics.
 Many stochastic processes, from pollinator activity to pollen compatibility to resource availability lie between bud production and seed production (Herrera et al. 1998; Wesselingh 2007; Gómez 2008).
 These processes lead to both individual and inter-annual variation in seed production (Copland & Whelan 1989; Mitchell 1997; Herrera et al. 1998).

 Methodological considerations

 To reach meaningful conclusions about trade-offs between reproductive costs, counts, and seedset, accurate measurements of total reproductive investment are essential.
 Our accounting scheme is very detailed, but of course imperfect.
 The largest source of error is that we have not measured nectar production.
-Some of these species are known to produce abundant nectar, particularly Banksia ericifolia, Hakea teretifolia and both Grevillea species (Pyke 1983; Pyke, O’Connor & Recher 1993; Lloyd, Ayre & Whelan 2002).
-Very rough back-of-the-envelope calculations, based on studies of closely related species in nearby communities, indicate nectar production increases total reproductive investment by ~20% for Grevillea speciosa, 10% for Hakea teretifolia, and well under 5% for Grevillea buxifolia and Banksia ericifolia.
+Some of these species are known to produce abundant nectar, particularly B. ericifolia, H. teretifolia and both Grevillea species (Pyke 1983; Pyke, O’Connor & Recher 1993; Lloyd, Ayre & Whelan 2002).
+Very rough back-of-the-envelope calculations, based on studies of closely related species in nearby communities, indicate nectar production increases total reproductive investment by ~20% for G. speciosa, 10% for H. teretifolia, and well under 5% for G. buxifolia and B. ericifolia.
 Accounting for nectar production in our study would have the effect of increasing pollen-attraction costs (both successful and discarded) relative to provisioning costs (Pyke 1983; Pyke et al. 1993; Lloyd et al. 2002).